hirosystems/explorer/README.md

 NEXT_PUBLIC_MAINNET_ENABLED="true"
 NEXT_PUBLIC_DEFAULT_POLLING_INTERVAL="10000"
 ```
+If you are in a mac, you'll need to add this to `/etc/paths`

 ### Run in development mode

-To build and run the application, you can run this yarn task which will launch the application at http://localhost:3000.
+To build and run the application locally, you can run this yarn task which will launch the application at http://localhost:3000.

 ```sh
 yarn dev